 SiteGround is a bit different from other web hosting services.
-SiteGround uses its own control panel to manage your website instead of using existing control panels such as cPanel or Plesk.
+Same as other premium WordPress hosting services like Kinsta, SiteGround uses its own control panel to manage your website instead of using existing control panels such as cPanel or Plesk.
 The control panel of SiteGround also comes with features like app manager, file manager, database manager, and so on.
 However, since the interface is completely different from cPanel and Plesk, you might a bit confused to use it.
 This post will show you how to install WordPress on SiteGround with its new control panel.

 Step 1: Add your new domain to SiteGround

 You can skip this step if bought your domain from SiteGround.
 You only need to add a domain to SiteGround if you bought a domain from other provider.

 Login to the SiteGround dashboard using your account.
 Once logged in, click the Wesbites menu.

 Click the NEW WEBSITE button on the upper-right corner to add your new website.

 Select the Existing Domain option, enter your domain name (i.e yourdomain.com) and click the CONTINUE button.

 You will be warned that the domain you entered is not registered in your SiteGround account and you need to make sure that you have the access to the domain you entered to update the DNS setting later.
 Click the CONTINUE button.